What’s Vegetarian at Burger King? (Updated for 2026)

 Conclusion

-Burger King treats meatless eaters better than most flame-grilled burger chains, mostly thanks to the Impossible Whopper holding a permanent spot on the menu.
+Burger King treats meatless eaters better than most flame-grilled burger chains.
+The big reason is the Impossible Whopper holding a permanent spot on the menu.
 Order it with no mayo, add fries or onion rings, and you’ve got a vegan meal without much fuss.
-Keep the shared grill and fryer in mind if cross-contact is a dealbreaker for you, and lean on the allergen guide whenever a detail isn’t spelled out.
+Just don’t get tripped up by the bacon-topped Maple Bourbon version.
+Keep the shared grill and fryer in mind if cross-contact is a dealbreaker, and lean on the allergen guide whenever a detail isn’t spelled out.
 For more on ordering out, see our guide to eating vegetarian and vegan at restaurants and browse all our restaurant guides.
-You might also like our breakdowns of Taco Bell vegetarian options and Chipotle vegetarian options.
+You might also like our breakdowns of McDonald’s vegetarian options and Taco Bell vegetarian options.

 What's Vegetarian at Burger King license plate